yuriy-chumak/ol/index.md

 >
 </code></pre>

 ### p.s.

 * <a name="pure"></a>In fact, Otus Lisp is slightly extended towards traditional imperative programming, namely, limited mutators have been introduced.
 It helps to organize non-repetitive random number generator and to speed-up some imperative-oriented operations.
-* Real virtual machine size depends on parget platform and enabled features.
+* <a name="42kb"></a>Real virtual machine size depends on parget platform and enabled features.
 42kb is typical size for linux without including debug information, ffi and experimental inexact library, but including couple of internal safe checks, sockets, native library calls and sandbox.
-For other operation systems size can be as bigger as lesser.
+For other operation systems size can be as bigger as lesser (i.e. 79kb for win64 x86_64, 30kb for ubuntu64 armhf).

 <small style="float: right">Copyright (c) 2016, 2017 Yuriy Chumak</small>